 |Joseph Kromelis, second from left, stands with his now-deceased siblings in a family photo.
-From left are: John, Joe, Pete, Bruno, and Irene.
-(Photo provided by family)|
+From the left are John, Joe, Pete, Bruno, and Irene.
+(Photo provided by family.)|

 |September 19, 2019|

 |Rich Kolar writes: I ran into him today.
 Joe Kromelis is doing fine.
 We talked for a minute or so in front of the Cultural Center.
-A nice intelligent man who graciously let me take his photo.|
+He was a nice, intelligent man who graciously let me take his photo.|

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.